MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/www-authentication-authorization/troubleshooting-ssl-related-issues-server-certificate.md

 1. Take a backup of the existing certificate and then replace it with a self-signed certificate.
 1. Try accessing the website using HTTPS.

    If it works, the certificate used earlier was corrupted and it has to be replaced with a new working certificate.
 Sometimes, the problem might not be with the certificate but with the issuer.
-During the verification of the certificate chain, you might see the error `CERT_E_UNTRUSTEDROOT (0x800b0109)`, if the root CA certificate isn't trusted root.
+During the verification of the certificate chain, you might see the error `CERT_E_UNTRUSTEDROOT (0x800b0109)` if the root CA certificate isn't trusted root.

  1. To fix this error, add the CA's certificate to the **Trusted Root CA** store under My computer account on the server.
 During the verification of the certificate chain, you might also get the error `-2146762480(0x800b0110)`.

- 1. To resolve the error, check the usage type of the certificate by doing the following steps:
+ 1. To resolve the error, follow these steps to check the usage type of the certificate:

     1. Open the certificate.
     1. Select the **Details** tab.
-    1. Select **Edit Properties…**.
+    1. Select **Edit Properties**.
     1. Under **General** tab, make sure that the **Enable all purposes for this certificate** option is selected and most importantly, the **Server Authentication** should be present in the list.

     :::image type="content" source="media/troubleshooting-ssl-related-issues-server-certificate/certificate-properties-enable-all-purposes-selected.png" alt-text="Screenshot shows a portion of the Certificate Properties dialog where the enable all purposes for this certificate is selected.":::